david-pizzi-cg/github-ai-workflow-demo/README.md

 **Ready?** Follow the phases below to build a comprehensive safeguards system.

-### **Pre-Demo Setup: Pull Fixed Demo Branch** 🔧
+### **Pre-Stage Setup: Pull Fixed Demo Branch** 🔧

 **🎪 Setting the Stage for Safeguards Demonstration**

-**Starting State**: Demo 2 has fixed the CSS bug and merged changes to the remote demo branch.
+**Starting State**: Stage 2 has fixed the CSS bug and merged changes to the remote demo branch.
 Now you'll pull those fixes locally to demonstrate preventive safeguards.

 **What this phase achieves**: Gets the working CSS code locally so you can manually introduce a bug and watch AI safeguards catch it.